kryptx/palmetto/README.md

 User Agents should allow the user to specify what identity is used and, having done so, provide an interface element that allows the user to reload the page and send a header of the form `Authorization: Palmetto {Palmetto ID}`, e.g. `Authorization: Palmetto https://palmetto.example.com/jsmith`.

-Alongside the prompt for the user to authorize the release of requested IVs, the User Agent should independently perform the Palmetto handshake and prominently present the identifying details of the TLS certificate (especially the company name and domain name).
+Alongside the prompt for the user to authorize the release of requested IVs, the User Agent should independently request the Palmetto root document and prominently present the identifying details of the TLS certificate (especially the company name and domain name).
 If there is any security risk identified by the User Agent, the user should be adequately warned of the danger of proceeding.
 The mechanism for this process has not yet been determined.

 ## Authorization Flow